knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 ## Software Design with SOLID, CUPID, UNIX Philosophy
 - eval(SOLID,CUPID,unix-philosophy) , generally prefer CUPID and unix philosophy over SOLID becuase in practice SOLID didnt help me to model the domain problem really
     - i would also like to put a strong opinion that irrespective of what we choose, its not visible to customer, end-user one excpetion ofcourse is if  you r shipping a open-source tool,library
-    - so picking is choice of architect, designer, engineer a-good-developer
+    - so picking is choice of architect, designer, engineer to a-good-developer
     - the key idea no matter what we pick should be cater the evolving needs of business problem
-        - in my view, this holds good in buidling all sorts of application needs
+        - in my view, this holds good in building all sorts of application needs
         - operational aka transactional
         - analytical  to advanced anlytics using ML, AI technlologies
             - inspite of cheapest object cloud-storage comanies, dont have data ready for advanced analytics, most of it is RDBMs and mostly for couple of years, all being truncated/deleted not storing archiving aws-s3 for example